Ryanair: Refusal to recognise unions

+Customer conditions and service

+Ancillary revenue

 Twenty per cent of Ryanair's revenue is generated from ancillary revenue; that is, income from sources other than ticket fares.
 In 2009, ancillary revenue was at €598 million, compared to total revenue of €2,942 million.

 Ryanair has been described by the consumer magazine Holiday Which? as being the worst offender for charging for optional extras.
 As part of the low-cost business model, the airline charges fees, which can be related to alternative services such as using airport check-in facilities instead of the online service fee and paying by credit card.
-It also charges for extra services like checked-in luggage and it offers food and drinks for purchase as part of a buy on board programme.
+It also charges for extra services like checked-in luggage, and it offers food and drinks for purchase as part of a buy on board programme.

 In 2009, Ryanair abolished airport check-in and replaced it with a fast bag drop for those passengers checking in bags.
 The option of checking in at the airport for €10 has been discontinued, and all passengers are required to check-in online and print their boarding pass.
-Passengers arriving at the airport without a pre-printed online check-in will have to pay €55/£45 for their boarding pass to be re-issued, whilst customers unable to check-in luggage online are asked to pay a fee which varies depending on where they are travelling to at the airport (as of June 2012).
+Passengers arriving at the airport without a pre-printed online check-in will have to pay €55/£45 for their boarding pass to be re-issued, while customers unable to check-in luggage online are asked to pay a fee which varies depending on where they are travelling to at the airport (as of June 2012).
 Ryanair faced criticism over the ambiguous nature of these changes.